castaway/dbix-class-book/chapters/02-Databases-design-and-layout.md

 ## SQL break, SELECT ...
 FROM

-Getting data from one table is straight-forward, we use a `SELECT` statement, for example to get user joe's information:
+Getting data from one table is straight-forward.
+We use a `SELECT` statement, for example to get user joe's information:

     SELECT id, name, username, password, email
     FROM users
     WHERE username = 'joeb';

-To get the data from multiple tables, for example a user and their posts, we need to use the `JOIN` keyword, and join the tables on the unique values we created.
+To get the data from multiple tables--for example a user and their posts--we need to use the `JOIN` keyword to connect the tables with the keys which identify relationships between them.

     SELECT id, name, username, password, email, posts.title, posts.content, posts.summary, posts.created
     FROM users